istio/istio.io/content/en/docs/ops/deployment/platform-requirements/index.md

 ### nftables Backend

-The `nftables` framework is a modern replacement for iptables, offering improved performance and flexibility.
+The `nftables` framework is a modern replacement for `iptables`, offering improved performance and flexibility.
-Istio relies on the `nft` CLI tool to configure nftables rules.
+Istio relies on the `nft` CLI tool to configure `nftables` rules.
 The `nft` binary must be version 1.0.1 or later, and it requires Linux kernel version 5.13 or higher.
 For the `nft` CLI to function correctly, the following kernel modules must be available on the host system.